 WHERE post_title LIKE '%laravel%';

 This is pretty cool.
 Basically it breaks down like so.
 The SELECT is what to get.
 The FROM dictates the location to look in, and the WHERE is the condition that will apply.
 The LIKE portion uses the MySQL wildcard characters which is just a percent sign, to search for any data within the posts_table that contains the term ‘laravel’.
 This outlines the declarative approach.
-Notice that query above does not say something like, get all the post names, loop through each name to see if it contains laravel, then return the matching results.
+Notice that the query above does not say something like, get all the post names, loop through each name to see if it contains laravel, then return the matching results.
 That would be a procedural approach which is not what we do in MySQL.

 Advantages of a Declarative Language

 In a declarative language, one benefit is that it is the database itself that figures out the procedure.
 All you have to do is tell the database what you want, it will figure out how to get that result for you.
-It is the Optimizer which determines which algorithm will most efficiently get the data that you ask for.
+It is the Optimizer that determines which algorithm will most efficiently get the data that you ask for.
 This is a very different approach from what you might be used to in your usual procedural approach to programming.
-It helps to know up front that this is how MySQL works, lest you bang your head against the wall trying to figure out why your procedural approaches are not working in the future when we get into more detailed raw queries.
+It helps to know upfront that this is how MySQL works, lest you bang your head against the wall trying to figure out why your procedural approaches are not working in the future when we get into more detailed raw queries.
 You are essentially relinquishing your control to the database, rather than using your own logic.
 You need to think of what you want, not how to get it.
 Get It?
 Got It.
 Good!

 Declarative Language Outline